ibm-cloud-docs/EventStreams-gen2/connecting_es.md

 ### Update `/etc/hosts` with the IP of the VPE
 {: #update_etchosts}

-1. Associate the hostname of each Kafka server with the VPE IP recorded above.
+1. Associate the hostname of each Kafka server with the VPE IP recorded before.

 2. Open the `/etc/hosts` file with nano and add an entry at the top for each broker.